kaienkhoo/Event-Driven-Video-Transcription-Search-Platform/README.md

                                           [ Groq AI API ]
 ```

----

-## The Ingress Lifecycle

-Ingress: The client requests a Presigned URL from the backend API to upload a video asset directly to Amazon S3, optimizing network latency and removing file-size overhead from the web server.
+1. **Ingress:** The client requests a Presigned URL from the backend API to upload a video asset directly to Amazon S3, optimizing network latency and removing file-size overhead from the web server.

-De-coupling: Once the upload completes, S3 emits an object-created event notification straight to an Amazon SQS queue, acting as a durable message buffer.
+2. **De-coupling:** Once the upload completes, S3 emits an object-created event notification straight to an Amazon SQS queue, acting as a durable message buffer.

-Compute: An AWS Lambda worker processes incoming messages asynchronously, streaming the audio payload to Groq AI (Whisper-3) for rapid speech-to-text transformation.
+3. **Compute:** An AWS Lambda worker processes incoming messages asynchronously, streaming the audio payload to Groq AI (Whisper-3) for rapid speech-to-text transformation.

-Persistence: The execution status and full transcription text are committed securely via Prisma to a serverless PostgreSQL (Neon) cluster, instantly updating the user interface.
+4. **Persistence:** The execution status and full transcription text are committed securely via Prisma to a serverless PostgreSQL (Neon) cluster, instantly updating the user interface.

 ---